Axcient’s Security-First Approach Part 2: Process

 Backup Agent Security

-As Ben said, Axcient is constantly questioning the vulnerabilities of our own products and services, and that includes our backup agents.
-When asked if the backup agents can be compromised and used for commanding control, Ben gives a familiar answer, “So far, we have not found any weaknesses or vulnerabilities in the agent.”
-He goes on to explain how the agent is secure-by design:
+Axcient is constantly questioning the vulnerabilities of our own products and services, and that includes our backup agents.
+When asked if the backup agents can be compromised and used for commanding control, giving a familiar answer, “So far, we have not found any weaknesses or vulnerabilities in the agent.”
+The agent is secure-by design:

 “The agent is a one-way sync, so it does not have the ability to delete anything.
 The agent can’t ever delete something in the cloud because it’s a one-way push.
 That was done purposefully to make sure the agent couldn’t be used to delete stuff in the cloud.
 Anytime that there’s an update or a patch, or anything like that that needs to be applied – those updates and patches are digitally signed by a signing certificate and hardware key in the data center.
 So anytime an update has to get applied, that agent checks the signing certificate, and checks the validity of that package before it’s downloaded.
 So somebody can’t spoof, or man-in-the-middle something and force the agent to download something maliciously.
 It can’t be compromised or weaponized.”